OCHA-DAP/hdx-scraper-acled/README.rst

     python run.py

-You will need to have a file called .hdxkey in your home directory containing only your HDX key for the register script to run.
-That script was created to automatically register datasets on the `Humanitarian Data Exchange`_ project.
+You will need to have a file called .hdxkey in your home directory containing only your HDX key for the script to run.
+The script was created to automatically register datasets on the `Humanitarian Data Exchange`_ project.